exzing/lush-car-hailing/README.md

 ---
 ## Technical Design
-The app is architected with a typica design of a ride sharing mobile application except that this time additional features are added to make it unique.
+The app is architected with a typical design of a ride sharing mobile application except that this time additional features are added to make it unique.
 The unique feature include a **carbon footprint calculator** and an **NFT funtionality** powered by **XRPL** chain.

 ---
 ## Technology stacks